hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 * `build_environment_variables` - (Optional) A set of key/value environment variable pairs available during build time.

+* `build_worker_pool` - (Optional) Name of the Cloud Build Custom Worker Pool that should be used to build the function.

 * `vpc_connector` - (Optional) The VPC Network Connector that this cloud function can connect to.
 It should be set up as fully-qualified URI.
 The format of this field is `projects/*/locations/*/connectors/*`.

 * `vpc_connector_egress_settings` - (Optional) The egress settings for the connector, controlling what traffic is diverted through it.
 Allowed values are `ALL_TRAFFIC` and `PRIVATE_RANGES_ONLY`.
 Defaults to `PRIVATE_RANGES_ONLY`.
 If unset, this field preserves the previously set value.